 \subsection{Experiment for Matching Pennies}

 We consider Matching Pennies defined in Exm.~\ref{exm_matching}.
 Now Fig.~\ref{F01} provides the experiments for WOFTRL with the Euclidean regularizer, i.e., $h(\bs{x}_{i})=\|\bs{x}_{i}\|_{2}^{2}/2$.

-\paragraph{$O(1)$-regret when $n>m$:} First, see the upper left triangle region of Panel A. This region corresponds to $n>m$, where the optimistic weight is greater than the time delay.
+\paragraph{Constant social regret when $n>m$:} First, see the upper left triangle region of Panel A. This region corresponds to $n>m$, where the optimistic weight is greater than the time delay.
 It shows that the regret is sufficiently small.
 In detail, Panel B shows the time series of the regrets for various optimistic weights $n$ with a fixed time delay ($m=10$).
 In the cases of $n>m$ (i.e., $n=11,13,15$), we see that the regrets converge to sufficiently small values.
 Finally, Panel C shows the two ways to take the learning rate $\eta$.
-When $\eta$ is constant ($O(1)$), the regret is also constant ($O(1)$) independent of the final time $T$.
-This is completely different from the case of $\eta=O(1/\sqrt{T})$, where the regret grows with $O(\sqrt{T})$.
+When we keep $\eta$ constant, the regret is also constant ($O(1)$), independent of the final time $T$.
+This is completely different from the case of $\eta=1/\sqrt{T}$, where the regret grows with $O(\sqrt{T})$.

-\paragraph{$O(\sqrt{T})$-regret when $n\le m$:} Next, see the lower right triangle region of Panel A. This region corresponds to $n\le m$, where the optimistic weight is smaller than the time delay.
-It shows that regret takes various values and is relatively large.
-In detail, Panel B shows that the regrets oscillate and are large in the case of $n\le m$ (i.e., $n=1,3,5,7,9$ against $m=10$).
-It also shows that a transition in the behavior of regret occurs at $n=m$.
+\paragraph{$O(\sqrt{T})$-social regret when $n\le m$:} Next, see the lower right triangle region of Panel A. This region corresponds to $n\le m$, where the optimistic weight is smaller than the time delay.
+It shows that the regret takes various values and is relatively large.
+In detail, Panel B shows that the regret oscillates and is large in the case of $n\le m$ (i.e., $n=1,3,5,7,9$ against $m=10$).
+It also shows that a transition in the behavior of the regret occurs at $n=m$.

-\paragraph{Exceptional $O(\sqrt{T})$-regret when $n>m$:} Finally, see the particular region where $m$ is large but $n-m$ is sufficiently small (e.g., $m=30$ and $n=35$) in Panel A. Note that regret is $O(\sqrt{T})$ even though this region satisfies $n>m$.
+\paragraph{Exceptional $O(\sqrt{T})$-social regret when $n>m$:} Finally, see the particular region where $m$ is large but $n-m$ is sufficiently small (e.g., $m=30$ and $n=35$) in Panel A. Note that the regret is $O(\sqrt{T})$ even though this region satisfies $n>m$.
 This $O(\sqrt{T})$-regret is due to the finiteness of the learning rate $\eta$.
 When there is a sufficiently large time delay (e.g., $m=30$) against a finite learning rate (e.g., $\eta=10^{-2}$ in Panel A), it becomes difficult to estimate the current status from the time-delayed rewards.
 This difficulty is related to the accumulation of estimation errors following $\lambda=(m+1)(m+2)/2$ in Cor.~\ref{cor_fast}.
 If we take sufficiently small $\eta$, the fast convergence occurs in the wider region of $n>m$.